axone-protocol/docs/README.md

 This command starts a local development server and opens up a browser window (<http://localhost:3000/>).
 Most changes are reflected live without having to restart the server.

-Note that the search wont work in development.
+Note that the search won't work in development.
 To use the search feature, first run `yarn build` then `yarn run serve`.

 ### Build